If you're switching to a new device

 If you have another device on iOS 11 or later, use Quick Start

 If you have another device that's running iOS 11 or later, you can use it to automatically set up your new device with Quick Start.
 Bring the two devices close together, and then follow the instructions.

 Activate your device

 You need to connect to a Wi-Fi network, a cellular network or iTunes to activate and continue setting up your device.

-Set up Touch ID and create a passcode
+Set up Face ID or Touch ID and create a passcode

 On some devices, you can set up Face ID or Touch ID.
 With these features, you can use face recognition or your fingerprint to unlock your device and make purchases.
 Tap Continue and follow the instructions, or tap "Set Up Later in Settings".

 Next, set a six-digit passcode to help protect your data.
 You need a passcode to use features like Face ID, Touch ID and Apple Pay.
 If you'd like a four-digit passcode, custom passcode or no passcode, tap "Passcode Options".

 Enter your Apple ID and password, or tap "Forgot password or don't have an Apple ID?"
 From there, you can recover your Apple ID or password, create an Apple ID, or set it up later.
 If you use more than one Apple ID, tap "Use different Apple IDs for iCloud and iTunes?"

 When you sign in with your Apple ID, you might be prompted for a verification code from your previous device.